-For purposes of this waiver, a relative is defined a natural or adoptive parent, step parent, or sibling, who is not also a legal guardian or legally responsible person.
+For purposes of this waiver, a relative is defined as natural or adoptive parent, or sibling, who is not also a legally responsible person.

 For purposes of this waiver, a legal guardian is defined as an individual or entity who has obtained a valid court order stating that the individual is the legal guardian of the person of the participant pursuant to Maryland Annotated Code's Family Law or Estates & Trusts Articles.